Skip to main content

 Install

 The recommended path is to open Mission Control’s Flash Tool and pick your board.
-The Flash Tool either flashes a complete OS image (for boards like the Luckfox Pico Zero) or hands you a one-line install command to paste over SSH (for stock-OS boards like the Pi 4B and Radxa CM4).
+The Flash Tool hands you a one-line install command to paste over SSH on a board running a stock OS (Pi 4B, Pi Zero 2 W, Radxa CM3, CM4, Rock 5C Lite, Cubie A7Z).
 See Install paths for the full decision tree.
 The install usually takes 3-8 minutes.
 It installs dependencies, creates the ados user and directories, detects the board, writes config, sets up systemd, and starts the agent.

 Run the install script with sudo.
 The agent needs root access during install to create services, set up device rules, and configure hardware.
 Runtime services run with restricted permissions where possible.